FAQ

 Where is Wagner cookware made?

 Vintage Wagner cookware was made in Sidney, Ohio, as marked on the bottom of each product.
-Unfortunately, the historic Wagner foundry sat dormant for many years and was recently demolished.
-Modern Wagner cookware is made entirely in the United States, at locations carefully selected for their ability to honor the manufacturing practices of the time period the originals were produced.
+Unfortunately, the historic Wagner foundry sat dormant for many years and was demolished in 2023.
+Modern Wagner cookware is made entirely in the United States using the same manufacturing practices as the time period the originals were produced.

 Can you help identify, repair or refinish my vintage cookware?